-- Graduate School Fellowships, Awards and Competitions - Fellowships are service-free awards which may include a stipend for living expenses and tuition and fees.
+- Graduate School Fellowships, Awards and Competitions - Fellowships are service-free awards that may include a stipend for living expenses and tuition and fees.

 The National Science Foundation offers outstanding funding packages through its Graduate Research Fellowship Program.
 UNC Charlotte Director of Graduate Funding and Fellowships Dr. Julie Goodliffe encourages graduate students who are or will be pursuing researched-based master's and doctoral degrees, to visit their website for application details.
 Below she offers a few tips on being successful with your application:

 - Convince them of your intellectual merit throughout your entire application, including the written statements, letters of recommendation, published manuscripts and in preparation, presentations, transcripts, honors, and more;